 Paralegals play an important role in the delivery of legal services in Maine.
-With over 1,000 paralegals working in the state, Maine employs nearly as many paralegals as it does attorneys, according to the Bureau of Labor Statistics’ 2010 survey.
+With more than 1,100 paralegals working in the state, Maine employs nearly as many paralegals as it does attorneys, according to the US Bureau of Labor Statistics’ 2016 survey.

 Maine follows the standard American Bar Association definition of the role of paralegals that many other states use:

 “Paralegal” and “legal assistant” mean a person, qualified by education, training or work experience, who is employed or retained by an attorney, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which an attorney is responsible.

 However, while in most states this definition is used as a guideline, in Maine it is state law.
 This means that if people call themselves paralegals without being qualified to do so, they are breaking the law and may be fined up to $1000.00.